schletz/Pos4xhif/ExamManager/01_EfCoreModel.md

 #### OnModelConfiguring

-EF Core will create a table *Address*.
+Without further configuration EF Core will try to create a table *Address*.
 But we want to include the address information as columns in our student table.
 With *OwnsOne()* we can configure our properties *Home* and *Parents* as a value object: